Dave Andreychuk: Playing career

-Dave Andreychuk was drafted by the Buffalo Sabres from the Ontario Hockey League's Oshawa Generals in the 1982 NHL Entry Draft and played his first NHL season in 1982–83.
-He went on to play 11 seasons in Buffalo before being traded on February 2, 1993, with Daren Puppa, and a 1993 first-round pick (Kenny Jönsson) to the Toronto Maple Leafs in exchange for Grant Fuhr and a conditional 1995 fifth-round draft pick.
-He played for the Leafs until 1995–96 when he was traded to the New Jersey Devils, where he stayed until 1999.
+Dave Andreychuk was drafted by the Buffalo Sabres from the Ontario Hockey League's Oshawa Generals in the 1982 NHL entry draft and played his first NHL season in 1982–83.
+He had his only five-goal game as a professional on February 6, 1986, against the Boston Bruins.
+He went on to play eleven seasons in Buffalo before being traded on February 2, 1993, with Daren Puppa, and a 1993 first-round pick (Kenny Jönsson) to the Toronto Maple Leafs in exchange for Grant Fuhr and a conditional 1995 fifth-round draft pick.
+He played for the Leafs until the 1995–96 season when he was traded to the New Jersey Devils, where he stayed until 1999.
 After New Jersey, he had short stints with the Boston Bruins (1999–2000), Colorado Avalanche (2000), and Buffalo Sabres (2000–01), before settling with the Tampa Bay Lightning (2001–02 to 2005–06).

 His best season offensively was in 1993–94 when, with Toronto, he posted 53 goals and 99 points.
 The 1993 and 1994 playoffs also saw Andreychuk and the Maple Leafs advance to the Conference Finals, where they lost to the Los Angeles Kings and the Vancouver Canucks, respectively.
 As a result of his successful stint with the team, many Maple Leafs' fans still affectionately refer to him simply as "Uncle Dave".
-Andreychuk referred to the famed 1993 run in particular as particularly heartbreaking, as Toronto was eliminated in game seven negating the chance of a Toronto–Montreal Stanley Cup Finals in the league's 75th anniversary season.
+Andreychuk referred to the famed 1993 run in particular as particularly heartbreaking, as Toronto was eliminated in game seven negating the chance of a Toronto–Montreal Stanley Cup Final in the season that marked the 100th anniversary of the Stanley Cup.

-As a member of the Boston Bruins on October 28, 1999, Andreychuk had a four-goal game versus Tampa Bay.
+As a member of the Boston Bruins on October 28, 1999, Andreychuk had his fourth and last four-goal game as a player, doing so at home versus the Tampa Bay Lightning.